 East coast got me in a bundle.
 If you’ve ever tried to organize a trip to the east coast coming from California, with a stop over in Canada, on a short time frame and in the middle of summer, well, just call me crazy.
 Continue reading “Stuck in Toronto, Canada.”

 As the name sounds, Casa Romantica Cultural Center is every bit a romantic place as it can get.
 It is an old historic home of Ole Hanson who co-founded the city of San Clemente located along the coast in Southern California.
 Today, you can visit the center for $5 (entrance fee) that includes a self-guided audio tour of the home.
-What drew me in to this … Continue reading A Walk Through Casa Romantica Cultural Center
+What drew me in to this place was its Spanish Colonial style architecture with courtyard entryways, arched corridors and an open terrace overlooking the pier and the Pacific Ocean.

 One of my favorite things to do in San Jose Del Cabo is walking through The Gallery District in downtown.
 It is definitely a must see and do when someone comes to visit for the first time.
 The streets are lined with small shops, art galleries, cafe’s, markets, restaurants, and much more.
 If, that’s not enough, every Thursdays there’s an art walk event between 5-9pm.
 The town comes alive with locals and tourists flocking the streets.
 Normally, the art galleries will have new exhibitions or a chance for people to meet with the artists.
 What’s not to like, right?